Agent-State Construction with Auxiliary Inputs: Auxiliary Inputs

 \subsubsection{Likelihoods for Incorporating Future Predictions and Past Information}

 We now consider how to incorporate future predictions together with past information for auxiliary inputs.
 In the reinforcement learning setting, one popular choice of predictions are general value functions \citep{sutton2011gvfs}.
-These predictions take on the form of a discounted sum over \emph{cumulants} (which can also be a function of observations and actions like our preprocessing function $g_i$), with some separate cumulant termination function (which could be represented with our kernel function $k_i$).
+These predictions take on the form of a discounted sum over \emph{cumulants} (which can be a function over observations and actions), with some cumulant termination function.
+These can both be represented by our definition of auxiliary input functions $\bm{M}$.

 We describe auxiliary inputs that incorporate both future predictions and past information for the Lobster environment.
 Let $i \in \{1, 2\}$ be the indices for both our two auxiliary inputs and our rewarding locations.
 These auxiliary inputs predict whether or not a reward at a given location L$i$ will be present if the agent takes the \emph{expected} number of steps to that location.
 These auxiliary inputs essentially amount to answering the question: ``Given that I saw r(L$i$) missing (r(L$i$) = 0) some steps ago, if I take the mean number of steps to reach L$i$, what is the likelihood that r(L$i$) will be regenerated (r(L$i$) = 1)?''
 We calculate these likelihoods by counting the number of time steps since seeing each reward, and the expected number of time steps to reach L$i$.
 We describe the full implementation of this auxiliary input in Appendix~\ref{appx:lobster_likelihood}.